Skeena released a Preliminary Economic Assessment ("PEA") for Eskay Creek on November 7, 2019.

 |Average Annual After-Tax Free Cash Flow (Years 1-9) (C$M)||$117||$147||$187|

-1. Mineral resources are not mineral reserves as they do not have demonstrated economic viability.
-There is no certainty that all or any part of the Mineral Resources estimated will be converted into Mineral Reserves.
+1. Mineral resources are not mineral reserves and do not have demonstrated economic viability.
+There is no certainty that all or any part of the mineral resources estimated will be converted into mineral reserves.

-2. Results are reported in-situ and undiluted and are considered to have reasonable prospects for economic extraction
+3. Resources are reported in-situ and undiluted for the pit constrained and underground scenarios; both are considered to have reasonable prospects for economic extraction.

-5. The number of metric tonnes and ounces were rounded to the nearest thousand.
-Any discrepancies in the totals are due to rounding
+4. In accordance with NI 43-101 recommendations, the number of metric tonnes was rounded to the nearest thousand.
+Any discrepancies in the totals are due to rounding effects.

 Cautionary note regarding forward-looking statements